 On the rolling hillsides, covered with dried grass, it’s not sudden.
-But in the forests that climb and flank the mountains it is.
+But in the forests that climb and flank the mountains, it is.
 Even the evergreen redwoods, bay laurels, and coast oaks that form the forest turn a more vivid, juicier color.
 Mosses hibernating through the dry season take one long drink and perk up instantly, becoming emerald, fluffing out.
-Lichen swells away from the surface of its twigs and rocks, fills with bounce, becomes soft to the touch.
-Tiny ferns that curled up in misery once the dry days came, looking dead to the world, green and unfurl.
-And grow.
-Soon banks along the sides of trails are full of new ferns growing out of luscious moss.
-Early wildflowers begin to bloom.
-Streams start flowing down the canyon walls, cascading over rocks, filling the quiet woods with the soft sound of water moving in shallow runs among the trees.

-Our local water came with the forming of the earth itself.
-Every drop, from tears to torrents, puddles to oceans, carrying blood in our veins, passing upward through the stems of plants, outward to the sky from leaves.
-All of it came frozen in the heart of the rocks that formed our planet or in the asteroids and meteors that bombarded the newborn, molten earth for millions of years.
+All of it came frozen in the heart of the rocks that formed our planet.
+Or, later, in the asteroids and meteors that bombarded the newborn, molten earth for millions of years.
 These were the bits that didn’t get drawn into the gathering sun’s mass and were left floating in its gravitational field.
 Rain, like everything on earth, is a gift of stellar rubble.

-These details don’t have to be on my mind as I walk that misty, gray-green trail, where every leaf and twig, trunk and root, my feet on the eroded mountain terrain, my heart beating with delight are all due to the existence of rain.
-But they are still with me because the very water surrounding me brings its history with it.
-As do the rocks rising above me.
+Every leaf and twig, trunk and root, my feet on the eroded mountain terrain, my heart beating with delight.
+These are all due to the existence of rain.
+As are the rocks rising above me.
 And the plants, some of which — ferns, redwoods — are descendants of the oldest plant kingdoms on earth.
-As a human, I am, so far, a momentary presence.
-But these are my lineages.
-I belong to them.
-I’m related to them.
-We are all made of the same things, by the same creative forces.

-Rain, like love, like grief, charges the underlying tenor of your day.
-I love waking up to a sun-filled room, but I also feel blessed as the rain falls, the mists linger, the clouds cherish.
-A being is passing through.
 With Walt Whitman, I ask that presence, ‘Who are you?’
 Sweeping into my life, altering my world, consoling me.
-Connecting me with the vaster cycles of earth and cosmos and yet holding me close in a whispering calm, promising me a green earth.
+Connecting me with the vaster cycles of earth and cosmos.
+Yet holding me close in a whispering calm, promising me a green earth.

 “Strange to tell,” Whitman says, rain “gave me an answer“: